- Forever chemicals are a group of chemicals that don’t easily break down

-Forever chemicals have become a bit of a buzzword lately because of the health concerns they pose when people are exposed to large quantities of them.
+Forever chemicals have grown as a talking point recently, thanks to the health concerns they pose when people are exposed to large quantities of them.

 The term designates a large group of different man-made chemicals that are present in a variety of products, both commercial and industrial.

-We’ll go over what exactly forever chemicals are in this article, as well as what products they’re found in, and the risks they pose to our health and the environment.
+In this guide, we’ll explore what exactly these chemicals are, as well as what products they’re found in, and the risks they pose to our health and the environment.
 Plus, we’ll give you tips on how to avoid them.

 What are forever chemicals?